Matt Turmaine: Political career

 Turmaine joined the Labour Party in 2004, whilst living in London.
-He ran as the Labour Party candidate for one of the three Fulham Reach seats on the Hammersmith and Fulham Council in the 2006 election, where he received 1,207 votes and finished sixth out of eight candidates.
+He stood as the Labour Party candidate for one of the three Fulham Reach seats on the Hammersmith and Fulham Council in the 2006 election, where he received 1,207 votes and finished sixth out of eight candidates.
 In the 2010 Hammersmith and Fulham Council election, Turmaine stood as the Labour candidate for one of the three North End seats, receiving 1,679 votes and finishing sixth out of nine candidates.
 After moving to Watford in 2011, he stood as the Labour candidate for Holywell ward in the 2012 Watford Borough Council election, where he gained the seat from the Liberal Democrats with a majority of 710 votes.
 In the 2015 general election, Turmaine was selected as the Labour parliamentary candidate for Watford, a historical Bellwether seat, where he finished in second place below the incumbent Richard Harrington of the Conservative Party.
 In both the 2016 and 2018 council elections, he retained his Holywell seat with an increased majority.

 In the 2019 general election, Turmaine was selected as the Labour parliamentary candidate for his home seat of Chesham and Amersham, where he finished third below the Liberal Democrat candidate and the Conservative incumbent Cheryl Gillan.
 He then held his Holywell seat in the 2022 council election with a reduced majority.
 In July 2022, Turmaine was again selected as the Labour parliamentary candidate for Watford.
 Throughout the 2024 election campaign, Turmaine pledged to reduce the tax burden on Watford families and waiting times at Watford General Hospital as well as recruiting more teachers to Watford schools, in line with the Labour Party manifesto.
 He was elected as the MP for Watford in the 2024 general election, defeating the Conservative incumbent Dean Russell with a majority of 4,723 votes.
 In his victory speech, Turmaine thanked the people of Watford for putting their trust in him.